mirigmirig/blog/_posts/2018-09-22-how-to-set-up-your-page-with-git-hub.md

 ---
 layout: post
-title: How To Set Up The Personal Page And Blog With GitHub
+title: How To Set Up Your Personal Page And Blog With GitHub
 ---

 ## How To: